mcDevnagh/plato-feed/README.md

 [[libraries.hooks]]
 path = "Feed"
 program = "bin/feed/plato-feed"
-sort-method = "file-name"
+sort-method = "year"
 first-column = "title-and-author"
 second-column = "year"
 ```
 4. Whenever the `Feed` folder is opened, this hook will check if there are any
-books that haven't been downloaded and will fetch them if need be.
+articles that haven't been downloaded and will fetch them if need be.

 ## Building
 The easiest way to build this project is to use